noahehall/theBookOfNoah/0current/openapi.md

   - components object
     - *schemas, responses, parameters*
     - contains definitions for objects to be reused in other parts of the document
+      - most objects in a document can be replaced by a reference to a component
+        - only objects listed as fields of the components object can be referenced
+        - each field is a map pairing component names with objects to be reused

   - paths object